lars-ruijs/css-to-the-rescue-2021/README.md

 The focus state becomes active when you move through the elements with tab.
 A menu section can be opened by pressing the space bar.
 The effect looks like this:

 ![focus state menu items](https://user-images.githubusercontent.com/60745347/109814428-c9264380-7c2e-11eb-99dd-b549c561cc5c.gif)

+### Things I learned
+I've really learned a lot of new things recently that are possible with CSS.
+Below is a list of all kinds of CSS techniques that were new to me or that I had used very little.

+- @font-face import
+- Custom variables
+- Flex
+- Text & Box shadow
+- CSS filters (hue-rotate, saturate, brightness)
+- Keyframe animations
+- Transitions
+- Clamp
+- Perspective
+- transform (skew, etc...)
+- translateZ (3D space)
+- (Negative) animation delay
+- CSS interactions with checkboxes
+- :focus-visible
+- ~ (sibling selector)
+- ::before & ::after
+- prefers-reduced-motion
+- prefers-reduced-data
+- And more... (like performance testing and CSS triggers)

+I added many animations to my website, and in doing so learned a lot about the power of animations as well as the disadvantages.
+Adding transitions and animations can add a lot of personality to a site, which is definitely something I want to take into future projects.
+Also the diversity in media queries and the power they can have on making your website accessible.
+It's fun to experiment with a media query that there is little information about yet and that is not used in the wild.

+## 📚 Sources
+- **HTML structure** provided by teachers.
+Based on HTML structure from a CodePen.
+View the CodePen [here](https://codepen.io/julesforrest/pen/VqXvgQ).
+- **Using own hosted fonts** article by Chris Coyier on Aug 10, 2009 from [CSStricks](https://css-tricks.com/snippets/css/using-font-face/).
+- **Vibur font** designed by Johan Kallas.
+Used via [Google Fonts](https://fonts.google.com/specimen/Vibur?preview.text_type=custom).
+- **Yellowtail font** designed by Astigmatic.
+Used via [Google Fonts](https://fonts.google.com/specimen/Yellowtail?preview.text_type=custom).
+- **Hello Denver font** designed by Good Apples.
+Used via [1001fonts](https://www.1001fonts.com/hello-denver-display-font.html).
+- **Text-shadow** article by MDN.
+Read the article [here](https://developer.mozilla.org/en-US/docs/Web/CSS/text-shadow).
+- **Box-shadow generator** a tool made by MDN.
+Use the tool [here](https://developer.mozilla.org/en-US/docs/Web/CSS/text-shadow).
+- **CSS filters** article by Chris Coyier on Feb 18, 2014 from [CSStricks](https://css-tricks.com/almanac/properties/f/filter/).
+- **CSS animated Neon Sign** CodePen code by user "Nodws".
+View on [CodePen](https://codepen.io/nodws/pen/bdjwn).
+- **Clamp()** documentation written by MDN.
+Read the documentation [here](https://developer.mozilla.org/en-US/docs/Web/CSS/clamp()).
+- **Complete guide to flexbox** article written by Chris Coyier on Apr 8, 2013 from [CSStricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)
+- **TranslateZ** documentation written by MDN.
+Read the documentation [here](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/translateZ()).
+- **Perspective** documentation by MDN.
+Read the documentation [here](https://developer.mozilla.org/en-US/docs/Web/CSS/perspective).
+- **Using checkboxes for interaction** lecture by teacher Vasilis.
+- **:focus-visible** additional documentation used via an article on [CSStricks](https://css-tricks.com/almanac/selectors/f/focus-visible/) by Andy Adams on Jan 11, 2019.
+- **Prefers-reduced-motion** documentation written by MDN.
+Read the documentation [here](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion).
+- **Prefers-reduced-data** draft documentation on MDN.
+Read it [here](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-data).
+- **Creating websites with prefers-reduced-data** article by Polypane on 27 november 2020.
+Read the article [here](https://polypane.app/blog/creating-websites-with-prefers-reduced-data/).
+- **CSS browser impact** a tool made by Paul and Surma to know the performance of CSS properties.
+Use the tool at [CSStriggers.com](https://csstriggers.com/).
+- **MacBook Pro on wooden Desk** mockup (used at the top of this README) via [MockupWorld](https://www.mockupworld.co/free/macbook-pro-on-wooden-desk-mockup/).

+## 🔗 License
+This repository is licensed as MIT • ©️ 2021 Lars Ruijs